The Future of Open Education at MIT/Harvard

 Master plan

-3. Invest in longer-term goals of releasing realistically learnable, well organized class materials – ideally with videos at scale with AI editing to make them compliant, high quality lecture notes (that we pay student notetakers for if they don’t exist), and automatically fixed copyrighted material.
-This requires more time, and is the medium to long term vision of mitsoul.org, for which we are starting with the econ department at MIT.
+Good Open Sourcing: Invest in longer-term goals of releasing realistically learnable, well organized class materials – ideally with videos at scale with AI editing to make them compliant, high quality lecture notes (that we pay student notetakers for if they don’t exist), and automatically fixed copyrighted material.
+This requires more time, and is the medium to long term vision of mitsoul.org, for which we are starting with an end to end econ undergrad and grad curriculum for at MIT.

-This doc evolved from the manifesto I wrote for why I think open education is important 2 years ago, and is updated as of March 2024, but is still an in-progress document.
-Joint work with Ashay, Selena, Raffi, and Milo.
-Thanks for support and guidance from Brewster Kahle, Mary Lou Jepsen, SJ Klein, DC Posch, Adam D’Angelo, and Nate Foss.
+This manifesto was originally written 2 years ago, was updated as of March 2024, and is still an in-progress document!
+These projects are joint work with Ashay, Selena, and Raffi.
 Thank you to the Internet Archive for offering to backup all of our work.